ecmwf/ecflow/docs/tutorial/getting_started/getting-started.rst

 .. note::

-      If in the subsequent sections, you have the need to start a new shell and want access to the server, then ensure ECF_PORT is set. (also call **module load ecflow/new**, and **module load python3** in each new shell).
-The python is needed to access ecFlow python API only.
+      If in the subsequent sections, you have the need to start a new shell and want access to the server, then ensure ECF_PORT is set (also call **module load ecflow/new**, and **module load python3** in each new shell).
+Python is needed to access ecFlow Python API only.